-You may view copies of your examinations but these are retained by Ara.
+You may view copies of your examinations, but these are retained by Ara.
 Any time or access limitations will be advised by the faculty.

-Please note that in order to meet internal and external academic quality assurance requirements, learner assessments and examination scripts may be used for the purposes of:
+Please note to meet internal and external academic quality assurance requirements, learner assessments and examination scripts may be used for the purposes of: